-Your Donation Matters!
+Your Donation Matters—Thank You!

-And Smile, Another Easy Way To Support SFCA: When you shop at AmazonSmile, Amazon will donate 0.5% of the purchase price to SF Choral Artists.
+Are you planning to replace an old car?
+Here’s an easy way to support SFCA.
+Consider the vehicle donation service provided by Auction City at vehiclesforcharity.com.
+Smile is another easy way to support SFCA: When you shop at AmazonSmile, Amazon donates 0.5% of the purchase price to SFCA.
 Bookmark this link to Amazon to support SFCA when you shop.

-- Collaborating with the instrumental trio Veretski Pass and composer/librettist Joshua Horowitz to premiere the highly successful and unique folk opera, “Lilith the Night Demon”, in May 2014
+- Collaborating with local composer/librettist Joshua Horowitz and the Veretski Pass instrumentalists to premiere the unique folk opera Lilith the Night Demon in May 2014;

 - Releasing With Strings Attached, with The Alexander String Quartet, favorably reviewed by Fanfare Magazine.